Connectom Networking and Innovation Fund

 Prof. Dr. Matthias Blonski, Goethe University Frankfurt, Department of Economics

-The goal of this project at the interface between AI and microeconomics is to understand how cooperative behavior changes when interacting repeatedly with learning machines instead of humans.
-To this end, the following research questions are considered: How does the willingness to cooperate in a repeated prisoner’s dilemma change when one of the players is replaced by an artificially intelligent algorithm?
-How does this willingness depend on the expected game duration and on the human’s knowledge of the opponent’s identity?
-Do any differences in cooperative behavior result from the altered nature of the opponent (human or machine) or from deviant strategic behavior?
+The aim of the project at the interface between AI and microeconomics is to understand how cooperative behaviour changes with repeated interaction with learning machines instead of humans.
+The following research questions are considered: How does the willingness to cooperate in the repeated prisoner’s dilemma change when one of the players is replaced by an artificially intelligent algorithm?
+How does this willingness depend on the expected duration of the game and the knowledge of the human about the identity of the opponent?
+Do any differences in cooperative behaviour result from the changed nature of the opponent (human or machine) or from deviating strategic behaviour?

 The virtual doc: An AI-based medical decision support system